 That's not enough space for family china, chests, antique children’s rocking chairs, a wooden wheelbarrow, boxes of newspaper clippings.
 One bag wouldn’t begin to hold a personal library of books, a closet full of Christmas decorations, a century-and-a-half worth of family photos, cards, and letters.
 It wouldn't even hold my restaurant-sized mayonnaise jar of mink pellets.

 Some of us need more than one bag.
-We need the equivalent of a wing at the Smithsonian to hold all the stuff we’ve hung onto.
+We need a wing at the Smithsonian.

 One thing is for sure; we can’t take it with us.
 Some of us think our kids should take it with them.
 But times change.
-Kids today have accumulated a boat load of their own stuff, or they prefer a lighter decorating style than mine which could aptly be described as Stonehenge Revival.
+Kids today have accumulated a boat load of their own stuff, or they prefer a lighter decorating style than mine which has been described as Stonehenge Revival.

 To put it mildly, Brian and I have a full house.
 Whereas once my idea of a good time was visiting an antiques store and coming home with a treasure, now I would only enter one to see what things are going for and how that translates into my stuff.

 Friends are probably surprised to accompany me to a crafts fair and see me walk right past clever jewelry or kitchen knickknacks that I formerly would have carried home.
 I don’t need them, or lotions, or potions, or more – of anything.

 While that's obvious to guests in our home, our attic would shock them.
 There are boxes and bins, stacks and piles.
 Brian and I have said we are attacking the space with ruthless brutality.
 We’ve even marched up that ladder like Sherman headed for Georgia.
 But once there, we pardoned the whole works the way the General did Savannah.